 |Pullulanase||B. acidopullulyticus||Only α-1,6-links are cleaved to give straight-chain maltodextrins|

 Some of the newer developed enzymes (granular starch hydrolyzing enzymes – GSHE) allow skipping the liquefaction stage by hydrolyzing starch at low temperatures with cooking.
 Advantages include: 1) reduced heat/energy, 2) reduced unit operation (reducing capital and operating costs), 3) reduced emissions, and 4) higher DDGS.
-They work by “coring” into starch granules directly without the water swelling/infusion.
+They work by “coring” into starch granules directly, without the water swelling/infusion.
 Disadvantages include: 1) enzymes cost more and 2) contamination risks.

 The final chemical step in producing ethanol from the starch is fermentation.
-The chemical reaction of fermentation is where 1 mole of glucose yields 2 moles of ethanol and 2 moles of carbon dioxide.
+The chemical reaction of fermentation is, where 1 mole of glucose yields 2 moles of ethanol and 2 moles of carbon dioxide.
 The reaction is shown in Equation 2 below:

 To cause fermentation to take place, yeast is added.
 A common yeast to use is saccharomyces cerevisiae, which is a unicellular fungus.
 The reaction takes place at 30-32°C for 2-3 days in a batch process.
 Supplemental nitrogen is added as ammonium sulfate ((NH4)2SO4) or urea.
 A protease can be used to convert proteins to amino acids to add as an additional yeast nutrient.
 Virginiamycin and penicillin are often used to prevent bacterial contamination.
 The carbon dioxide produced also lowers pH, which can reduce the contamination risk.
 Close to 90-95% of the glucose is converted to ethanol.

 It is possible to do saccharification and fermentation in one step.
 It is called Simultaneous Saccharification and Fermentation (SSF), and both glucoamylase and yeast are added together.
 It is done at a lower temperature than saccharification (32-35°C), which slows the hydrolysis into glucose.
-As the glucose is formed, it is fermented, which reduces enzyme product inhibition.
+As glucose is formed, it is fermented, which reduces enzyme product inhibition.
 It lowers initial glucose concentrations, lowers contamination risk, lowers energy requirements, and produces higher yields of ethanol.
 Because SSF is done in one unit, it can improve capital costs and save residence time.

 Distillation and Increase of Ethanol Concentration

 The last phase of ethanol production is the processing of ethanol to increase the ethanol concentration.
 Downstream from the fermenters, the ethanol concentration is 12-15% ethanol in water (which means you have 85-88% water in your solution!).
 Distillation was mentioned in an earlier lesson; crude oil must be distilled into various boiling fractions to separate the oil into useable products.
-Distillation is a process to separate components using heat and specially designed towers to keep the liquid flowing downward and the vapors being generated to flow upwards.
+Distillation is a process of separating components using heat and specially designed towers to keep the liquid flowing downward and the vapors being generated to flow upwards.
 Water boils at 100°C, while ethanol boils at 78°C. However, because water and ethanol evaporate at a lower temperature than their boiling points, and because they both have OH functional groups that are attracted to each other, ethanol and water molecules are strongly bound to each other and form an azeotrope together.
 That just means that you cannot completely separate ethanol from water – the ethanol fraction will contain about 5% water and 95% ethanol when you get to the end of the distillation process.
-Figure 7.15 shows a schematic of a distillation unit.
-You don’t want water in gasoline as you drive, because it prevents efficient combustion.
+The figure below shows a schematic of a distillation unit.
+You don’t want water in gasoline as you drive because it prevents efficient combustion.
 Do you want water in your ethanol if you use it as a fuel?

 To summarize, corn has 62% starch, 19% protein, 4% oil, and 15% water.
 If you look at the products on a dry basis (you don’t look at the water like a product), 73% of the corn is starch and 27% is protein, fiber, and oil.
-For every bushel of corn, realistically you’ll generate 2.8 gal of ethanol, ~17 lbs of CO2, and ~17 lbs of DDGS.
+For every bushel of corn, realistically you’ll generate 2.8 gallons of ethanol, ~17 lbs of CO2, and ~17 lbs of DDGS.
 We’ll look at the economics of this process and a couple of other processes in a later lesson.

 So, at this point, you can see how to generate ethanol from corn.
-If you want to generate ethanol from cellulose in plants, you have the information from Lesson 6 to generate glucose from cellulose (it is a more involved process), but once you have glucose, you can use the same end steps in ethanol production from fermentation of glucose.
-In the next section, we’ll look at production of another alcohol, butanol.
+If you want to generate ethanol from cellulose in plants, you have the information from Lesson 6 to generate glucose from cellulose (it is a more involved process), but once you have glucose, you can use the same end steps in ethanol production from the fermentation of glucose.
+In the next section, we’ll look at the production of another alcohol, butanol.